- Can Surgery Cure UC?

-Different types of surgeries are done for ulcerative colitis depending on the patient’s preference and the surgeon’s experience.
-The most common ones are
+Different types of surgeries are done for ulcerative colitis depending on the patient's preference and the surgeon's experience.
+The most common are as follows:

 - Total proctocolectomy with ileal pouch-anal anastomosis (IPAA): This procedure is commonly adopted in ulcerative colitis surgeries.
 It removes the colon and rectum with the creation of a pseudo-rectum (J pouch) from a portion of the small intestine.
 This operation is usually completed in two stages in the form of two separate surgeries performed about two months apart.
 Some patients may require three separate surgeries.

 - Proctocolectomy with ileostomy: This is another common surgical procedure that involves the removal of the entire colon and rectum.
 The small intestine is connected to the abdominal wall through an opening (stoma) so that stool empties into a bag.
 This surgery is usually done in elderly patients and obese patients.

 How long does it take to recover from the surgery for ulcerative colitis?

 The hospital stay after the surgery is usually 3-7 days.
 During this period, the surgeon will monitor the surgical wound and watch for complications, if any.
 The patient will be advised to follow a specific diet and will be advised how to take care of the surgical wound or the stoma and the stool bag, if any.

 The recovery period for the surgical procedures will generally be 4-6 weeks.
 During this period, the patient will have regular follow-ups with the doctor.

 What are the risks of the surgery for ulcerative colitis?

 Every surgery carries some complications.
 The possible risks that come with the surgery for ulcerative colitis are